GopiKrishna-647/SentimentAnalysis_Telegram/README.md

 After filtering out messages with above conditions I have toeknized the message using nltk tokenizer to reomve stop words from the text.
 This is done in tokenize_message() and remove_stop_words() method.
 To remove stop words I have used stopwords from the corpus available in nltk. (nltk.stopwords) After doing above prerpocessing the message is then sent to SentimentIntensityAnalyzer of nltk to get the polarity_scores of the message.
 I have considered cpmpound_score from the polarity_scores to determine the sentiment of the message.
 I have stored sentiment of each message in "sentiment" column of the data frame.
 It has either positive, neutral or negative values.
+The ranges are choosen as folllows : if compound_score >=0.05 it is positive, if compound_score <= 0 it is negative and else it is neutral.
 After computing the sentiment score of each message I have calculated average sentiment of each day by computing average of compound scores for each day.
 To achieve this I have aggregated pandas data fram on date object and calculated mean from pandas inbuilt method mean() on data frame.
 I have plotted the averaged copound score over each day using bar graphs in plotly.
 This is plot_1.png in the repo Similarly I have aggregated no. of messages per day and plotted using plotly.
 This is plot_2.png in the repo